Developing ASP.NET Framework 4.x on macOS with ServBay

 4

-: Maps the website's root path (/
+means the site root (/

-) to your project's physical path.
+.
 Be sure to replace/Applications/ServBay/www/MyWebApp

-directive in the Nginx configuration below.--loglevels=Standard --printlog
+port in your Nginx config below.--loglevels=Standard --printlog

-to run it in the background.
+to keep it running in the background.

 Configure the Nginx Site: